Loading...

 For reading purposes, it is recommended that users store the data on a single hard disc.
 This will speed up the ability of your computer to read the data.

-Uncompressed file sizes for the Full Supply of England, Scotland and Wales are as follows:
+Uncompressed file sizes for the Full Supply of England, Scotland and Wales in the three available data formats are as follows:

 OS MasterMap Highways Network – Roads: 29GB